egwin/robot-simulation/README.md

 #
 ###### Setup
-Create AWS account and change the profile **robotsimulate** in serverless.yml (To deploy to the AWS by using serverless framework, you need to have an access 'aws_access_key_id' and 'aws_secret_access_key'.)
+To deploy to the AWS by using serverless framework, you need to have an access 'aws_access_key_id' and 'aws_secret_access_key'.
+So, you need to create AWS account and change the profile **robotsimulate** in serverless.yml
 -eg: file in "C:/Users/xxx/aws/credentials"
 ```sh
 [robotsimulate]